wolfgangasdf/iqp-book/ad-wkb.md

 ---

-# Tunnelling and WKB theory
+# Tunneling and WKB theory

 <!-- G9.2 -->
 In this section, we show how to calculate quantum tunneling, the passage of particles through a barrier that is not possible classically.

 {{slidetag}}

-You might see quantum tunnelling every day!
+You might see quantum tunneling every day!
 Many fingerprint sensors are based on *frustrated total internal reflection* of light, or your fingers on the outer side of a glass when seen through water - see [wikipedia](https://en.wikipedia.org/wiki/Total_internal_reflection#Frustrated_total_internal_reflection) for some nice examples.

 The same also occurs for quantum wavefunctions also for massive particles - because in the end, Maxwell's equations describing light results in a wave equation as is the Schrödinger equation.